 More than four out of five pupils learn an instrument, taught by our full-time Director of Music and a team of visiting specialists.
 They can join more than 30 musical groups, including chamber ensembles, choirs and orchestras – on a typical day at least six groups will be rehearsing.
 Around half our pupils take an ABRSM or Trinity exam each year.

-Morning assemblies provide a good opportunity to play or sing for peers, and Upper pupils often come along to perform, providing inspiration for their younger peers.
+Morning assemblies provide a good opportunity to play or sing, and Upper pupils often come along to perform, providing inspiration for their younger peers.

 Form concerts are popular with pupils and parents alike.
-The highlight of the musical year are the annual concerts at the University of Cambridge West Road Concert Hall; an exciting opportunity for all pupils to perform in a large, professional venue.
+The highlights of the musical year are the termly concerts including the main summer event at the Performing Arts Centre at the Upper; an exciting opportunity for all pupils to perform in a large, professional venue.